Starfish-develop/Starfish/docs/api/models.rst

 SpectrumModel
 -------------

 The :class:`SpectrumModel` is the main implementation of the Starfish methods for a single-order spectrum.
-It works by interfacing with both :class:`Starfish.emulator.Emulator`, :class:`Starfish.spectrum.DataSpectrum`, and the methods in :mod:`Starfish.transforms`.
+It works by interfacing with both :class:`Starfish.emulator.Emulator`, :class:`Starfish.spectrum.Spectrum`, and the methods in :mod:`Starfish.transforms`.
 The spectral emulator provides an interface to spectral model libraries with a covariance matrix for each interpolated spectrum.
 The transforms provide the physics behind alterations to the light.
 For a given set of parameters, a transformed spectrum and covariance matrix are provided by

 .. code-block:: python